finbourne/lusid-sdk-python-preview/sdk/docs/CounterpartiesApi.md

 # **list_credit_support_annexes**
 > ResourceListOfGetCreditSupportAnnexResponse list_credit_support_annexes(as_at=as_at)

-[EXPERIMENTAL] List the set of Credit Support Annexes
+[EXPERIMENTAL] ListCreditSupportAnnexes: List the set of Credit Support Annexes

 List the set of Credit Support Annexes at the specified AsAt date/time